mitre/fieldmanual/sphinx-docs/Basic-Usage.md

 ### The Atomic planner

 Caldera ships with a default planner, _atomic_.
-The _atomic_ planner operates by atomically sending a single ability command to each agent in the operation's group at a time, progressing through abilities as they are enumerated in the underyling adversary profile.
+The _atomic_ planner operates by atomically sending a single ability command to each agent in the operation's group at a time, progressing through abilities as they are enumerated in the underlying adversary profile.
 When a new agent is added to the operation, the _atomic_ planner will start with the first ability in the adversary profile.

 The _atomic_ planner can be found in the `mitre/stockpile` GitHub repository at `app/atomic.py`.